life-itself/tao/README.md

 Find out more about

-* Who we are: https://lifeitself.us/people/ and who we work with: https://lifeitself.us/collaborators/
+* **Who are we?** [Our team](https://lifeitself.us/people/) and [who we work with](https://lifeitself.us/collaborators/).
-* How do we make money: our hubs fund themselves through resident's rent, and surplus for investment comes from our businesses and winning grants.
+* **How do we make money?** Our hubs fund themselves through resident's rent, and surplus for investment comes from our businesses and winning grants.
-* Our vision: a world that is wise, well and awake.
+* **What is our vision?** A world that is wise, well and awake.
 See [visions](https://tao.lifeitself.us/plans/#visions) for our short-, medium- and long-term visions.
-* Why we do it: our culture, grounded in materialism, technology and individualism, doesn’t lead to wellbeing and limits our ability to address collective problems.
+* **Why do we do it?** Our culture, grounded in materialism, technology and individualism, doesn’t lead to wellbeing and limits our ability to address collective problems.
 We believe we need to change our culture: the views, values, beliefs, practices that underlie our collective way of being.
 And to do this we need to live or work together hence creating co-living spaces and businesses; and spread ideas through writing and events, ultimately creating a political movement.
-[Longer version: see our reason for the existence of Life Itself (SCQH)][scqh]
+[Longer version: see our reason for the existence of Life Itself (SCQH)][scqh].
-* How it fits together: TODO diagram.
+* **How does it fit together?** TODO diagram.
-* How we will achieve it: Being changes everything.
+* **How will we achieve it?** Being changes everything.
 We will spearhead a waking up, growing up, cleaning up culture.
 We want to make politics cool again to address collective challenges.
 These are key steps to a wiser, weller world for all beings.
 Read about our [Plans](/plans/).
-* How we started and how we got here: see https://lifeitself.us/about/story/
+* **How have we started and how did we get here?** see [our story](https://lifeitself.us/about/story/).
-* What have you done recently: please see https://lifeitself.us/blog/
+* **What have you done recently?** please see [our blog](https://lifeitself.us/blog/).
-* How do I get involved: you can apply to be a fellow in a hub https://lifeitself.us/hubs/, work with us or one of our enterprises https://lifeitself.us/jobs/, or contact us to collaborate or contribute https://lifeitself.us/contact/
+* **How do I get involved?** you can apply to be a fellow in a [hub](https://lifeitself.us/hubs/), work with us or one of our [enterprises](https://lifeitself.us/jobs/), or [contact us](https://lifeitself.us/contact/) us to collaborate or contribute.

 Further reading